 Since IRA distributions are usually taxable immediately, the question of what to do with the money is often entwined with a desire to find tax-efficient strategies.
-Here are five strategies to help high-net-worth individuals (HNWIs) navigate RMDs and protect their financial legacy.
+Here are five strategies to help you navigate RMDs and protect your financial legacy.

 1. Donate to charity

-Charitable donations are high on the list of priorities for Americans at this time of year, and the IRS helps make that easier.
+Charitable donations may be high on the list of priorities for Americans, and the IRS helps make that easier.

 "By making a qualified charitable donation, you can give $100,000 a year directly from the IRA to charity," says Dean Deutz, a private wealth consultant at RBC Wealth Management–U.S. The IRS says that counts toward the RMD.